Best Online Criminal Justice Programs in Arkansas (2026)

 Accreditation RequiredInstitutional + Regional

 Earning an online criminal justice degree in Arkansas offers a flexible path to a high-demand career.
-Arkansas offers competitive entry-level wages, though median salaries are currently 18.6% below the national trend.
+Arkansas offers competitive wages for criminal justice professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 Whether you’re looking for an affordable in-state option or a top-ranked national program, Arkansas students have access to a variety of accredited online choices that balance quality and cost.

 The following schools offer accredited online criminal justice programs and are ranked based on affordability, graduation rates, and student outcomes in Arkansas.